smachefert/Omeka-S-module-ExtractOcr/README.md

 - Install it from the admin → Modules → Extract Ocr -> install
 - Extract OCR automaticaly allow the upload of XML files

-Using the PDF TOC Plugin
+Using the Extract OCR Plugin
 ---------------------------

 - Create an item